 A reason to leave

-Ireland’s story of emigration is well told.
-It is even immortalised in Ellis Island where a statue of Annie Moore stands as a testament to all those who went before and after her.
+Ireland’s story of emigration is well known.
+It is even immortalized in Ellis Island where a statue of Annie Moore stands as a testament to all those who went before and after her.
 Like the 14, Annie Moore left Ireland from Queenstown.